What Supplements are Safe and Unsafe for Pregnancy?

 Other supplements that you can take safely while pregnant include:

 - Iron is vital for the growing fetus, and supports the dramatic increase in blood volume during pregnancy.
 The CDC recommends universal screening for iron deficiency anemia in pregnant women and universal iron supplementation to meet the iron requirements of pregnancy.
 Our Natalist prenatal gummy vitamins contain 2 mg of iron per serving, along with several other essential vitamins and nutrients, to ensure your daily iron needs are met during your pregnancy.

 - Peppermint leaf is also safe for pregnant women and can be used to help with nausea and vomiting

 - Ginger root is another safe and effective option for alleviating morning sickness and nausea.

-- Vitamin B12, along with folate, greatly reduce the risk of spina bifida and spinal cord abnormalities.
+- Folate greatly reduces the risk of spina bifida and spinal cord abnormalities.

 - Vitamin D is needed for adequate muscle and skeletal development and for a healthy metabolism.
 Some data also suggest that it can potentially improve fertility and reduce rates of miscarriage.
 Pregnant women are commonly vitamin D deficient and require additional supplementation beyond their prenatal vitamin.

 - Omega 3s (which are in our Prenatal Daily Pack regimen) ensure adequate brain, eye, and neuron development in the fetus.